 What Kind of Fire Extinguishers Are Required in a Commercial Building?

 Determining which type of fire extinguisher is right for your building is a life-saving decision.
-The fire extinguisher parameters for your New Jersey, Delaware, or Philadelphia location will depend upon the hazard level and square footage of the building.
+The fire extinguisher parameters for your New Jersey, Eastern Pennsylvania, or Northern Delaware location will depend upon the hazard level and square footage of the building.
 Each type of extinguisher is created for a specific type of fire and is generally only suited for one or a few different circumstances.

 If you are unsure of which type of extinguisher you require, or need help outfitting your building with proper extinguishers, the professionals at Confires are here to help.
-We have over 30 years of experience in fire protection services in NJ, DE, and PA, and can offer expert guidance on fire extinguishers and more.
+We have over 30 years of experience in fire protection services in New Jersey, Eastern Pennsylvania, and Northern Delaware, and can offer expert guidance on fire extinguishers and more.

 What is the best type of extinguisher for my building?